top of page

 The Test

-Each Child is Unique
+Each child/individual is unique

 On The Day

 Caregivers are invited in initially for the first few minutes with the child so that the process can be explained, this also enables rapport to begin to be established with the child and for 3 to 3.5 hours the child is welcome to bring a snack and drink with them, and breaks are taken as necessary.
 Caregivers then wander off, leaving a cellphone contact number.
 On return at the end of the testing, caregiver's are again welcomed in and brief initial feedback is offered.
+For adults being assessed, an overview will be provided at the end of the assessment and more information will be provided in the formal report.

 After The Test